Contents

 A legacy state that indicates that the server has retired the user and has associated that user’s Apple Account with a new user that shares the same clientUserId.

-The size limits for a ManageUsersRequest are dynamic and can change without notice, so the MDM server should sync these every 5 minutes.
+The size limits for a ManageUsersRequest are dynamic and can change without notice, so you should sync these every 5 minutes.
 These limits are in ServiceConfigResponse.Limits.

 The sole key that is specific to ManageUsersRequest is maxUsers, which represents the maximum number of unique users in a manage request.